-If you ever wonder what does God say about marriage then all you have to do is turn to the Bible and see what the Bible says about marriage, because the Bible is God’s word and if you are reading the Bible then you are reading what is from God.
-A Christian marriage should always strive for a godly relationship, and even though that sounds nice some people are not exactly sure on how to do that.
-First I want to say that even if you are two Christians in a relationship, no relationship is without conflict.
-And if you are somehow expecting your marriage to be perfect because you are a Christian, then that is not going to happen.
-But that does not mean that I cannot give you a bit of marriage advice.
+If you ever wondered what does God say about marriage then all you have to do is turn to the Bible and see what the Bible says about marriage, because the Bible is God’s word and if you are reading the Bible then you are reading what is from God.
+A godly relationship, should be just that.
+A relationship in which God is in the middle.
+But some people are not exactly sure on how to do that.
+First I want to say that even if you are in a godly relationship, no relationship is without conflict.
+And if you are somehow expecting your marriage to be perfect because you are a Christian, then that is not going to happen because all relationships are work.

 In Ephesians 5: 22-33 it says this: